Dherse/codly/codly.typ

   // This is a function applied to the text of every line number.
   numbers-format: none,

+  // Alignment of line numbers
+  // This is a alignment function to control the alignment behavior of line numbers.
+  // It will be visible when the code is bigger than one line
+  numbers-alignment: none,
   // A function that takes 3 positional parameters:
   // - name
   // - icon